 Call center agents often find themselves talking to customers who struggle to communicate their issues.
 In such cases, agents have no other choice but to rely on active listening skills, trying to figure out what customers really want to say, and what their problems really are.

 Encouraging active listening quickly pays off when it comes to customer service.
-It can help agents create connections, handle difficult customers and even uncover up/cross selling opportunities.
+It can help agents create connections, handle difficult customers and even uncover up or cross selling opportunities.

 For example, using phrases such as “I understand” reassures customers that they are listening to them and paying attention to their issues.
 In addition, active listening skills help agents read between the lines and even offer up/cross selling opportunities based on customers’ needs.